HFarah/KEYRANKER-2017/README.md

     "Evaluation": includes the experimental results obtained.
     "Dataset": contains the benchmarks used for the various experimental evaluations.
-    "Tools": contains the versions of the tools we used (SAKey, LIMES, SILK)
+    "Tools": contains the versions of the tools we used (SAKey, LIMES, SILK) "Application" : contains the last version of KeyRanker.

-A version of KeyRanker with the user manual will soon be added to the repository.